mcastling/mcastling.github.io/NUItutorials/visuals.md

 |             | BottomCentre | Aligns to the bottom of the vertical axis and the center of the horizontal axis
 |             | BottomEnd    | Aligns to the bottom of the vertical axis and end of the horizontal axis |

-Visuals also have a custom **shader** property.
-Whilst it's possible to change the shader, please note that some visuals rely on the vertex shader to perform certain functions.
-For example, the NPatch visual uses the vertex shader to perform the stretching.
-The **shader** property is a Property::Map with the following keys:

 [Back to top](#top)